Thrift Savings Plan: Loan program

-There are two types of loans available (a general-purpose loan and a loan for a primary residence (Note: This type of loan requires an actual residence to be bought or built; it cannot be used "for refinancing or prepaying an existing mortgage, for renovations or repairs, for buying out another person’s share in your current residence, or for the purchase of land only".))/ An employee can have only two loans active at any one time, either two general-purpose loans or a general-purpose and a primary residence loan (an employee cannot have two primary residence loans).
+There are two types of loans available (a general-purpose loan and a loan for a primary residence (Note: This type of loan requires an actual residence to be bought or built; it cannot be used "for refinancing or prepaying an existing mortgage, for renovations or repairs, for buying out another person’s share in one's current residence, or for the purchase of land only".))/ An employee can have only two loans active at any one time, either two general-purpose loans or a general-purpose and a primary residence loan (an employee cannot have two primary residence loans).

 The minimum loan amount is $1,000 and the maximum is $50,000, but the employee must have sufficient assets in the account to take out a loan.
 The minimum term is one year; the maximum term is five years for the general-purpose loan and 15 years for the residence loan.
 There is a processing fee per loan which is taken out of the loan proceeds (the amounts are $100 for a residence loan and $50 for a general-purpose loan).
 If the employee or service member is married the spouse (even if separated) must consent to the loan.

 Loans must be repaid via payroll deduction (though an employee may also make additional repayments outside this process) and the interest rate charged (which is fixed for the life of the loan) is the G Fund return rate at the time the application is processed.
 After repayment an employee must wait 60 days before applying for another loan of the same type.
 If the employee separates from federal service before the loan is paid, the employee must repay the loan balance within 90 days, or it will be reported as taxable income.
 In addition, any overdue amount not repaid by the end of the following calendar quarter is also reported as taxable income.